Privacy Notice

 If you choose to communicate with us via electronic means, including voice/video phone and e-mail, you need to be aware that most of those third party services collect Personal Data.
 The safety, storage and processing of Personal Data collected by them are outside our control and not covered by this Privacy Notice.
 This also applies to use of optional third party links on our website.
 We endeavour only to make use of technologies and web links that offer high levels of data protection.
 However, we cannot accept any responsibility or liability for third party operations and encourage you to read their Privacy Polices/Notices before submitting any Personal Data, or if unsure, not use those third party services and links.

+§8.
 Security of information technologies

-The Bath Couples Therapy Practice website
+Psychologist Help Practice & Bath Couples Therapy Practice websites

-The Bath Couples Therapy Practice website is hosted by krystal, an award winning UK located company.
+Both websites is hosted by krystal, an award winning UK located company.
 In 2018, they won the Best Host "price for protecting their customers from emerging threats, including DDoS protection, but also for their charitable efforts.”
 The company is also “powered by 100% renewable energy.”

 Data security of transmission

 When working with us, we will aim to agree on the use of the most secure technology to which we have access, such as encrypted messaging.
-If you require a more secure service than Skype and Gmail, the feasibility of using alternatives will happily be explored.
+If you require a more secure service than Google Meet and Gmail, the feasibility of using alternatives will happily be explored.
 We offer an encrypted email option operated by ProtonMail.

 Please note that any information disclosed by electronic means, such as e-mail and voice/video calls, are alas by their nature not completely secure.
 We cannot be held responsible for any breaches to data protection due to the use of electronic means of communication.
 We encourage you to not disclose any personal data via electronic means unless you are aware of the risks.

+§9.
 How long we store Personal Data

 Information collected and stored as part of general enquiries and not part of contracted therapy programme is not required to be kept for seven years and may be deleted earlier.

+§10.
 Your rights

 Under UK data protection law, you have the following rights: